jimkwon/u1promoter/plasmid_maps/README.md

-Plasmid maps used for transfection.
+## Plasmid maps
+ApE files have the GenBank format.